-I’m a trainee commercial helicopter pilot and licenced fixed wing microlight pilot.
+I’m a licenced commercial helicopter pilot and fixed wing microlight pilot.
 In 2017 I started a YouTube channel and because of my broadcasting background, I called it Rory On Air.
 It’s all about sharing the joys of flying, learning new skills and striving to become a better aviator.

-To date I’ve logged around 147 hours on three axis microlight aeroplanes and over 100 hours on helicopters.
-You can watch all my adventures on the Rory On Air YouTube channel.
+You can watch all my airborne adventures on the Rory On Air YouTube channel.
 Don’t forget to subscribe and turn on notifications!

 In 2019 I took a leap of faith towards achieving my dream of becoming a professional helicopter pilot.
 I quit my job as a Studio Director at the BBC and enrolled on a full time integrated commercial helicopter pilot training course at Helicentre Aviation in Leicestershire.
-I’m learning on a Guimbal Cabri G2 heli – see the pilot page for more on the aircraft I can fly.
-I hope to graduate in December 2020 with a CPL (H) and a frozen ATPL (H) IR.
+I’ve been learning on a Guimbal Cabri G2 helicopter – see the pilot page for more on the aircraft I can fly.
+In January 2021 I graduated with a CPL(H) and a frozen ATPL(H) IR.
+In 2022 I landed my first flying job – as a copilot flying the S92 helicopter for Bristow in Aberdeen.
+I hope to be able to share some of what my job involves over the coming months, so watch this space!

 I’ve struggled for years with sunglasses that don’t quite work for me in the cockpit.
 They often cause compression pain on my head and spoil the seal around my headset ear cups, making the noise cancelling less effective.